-The focus of the Adult Learning and Skills Service (ALS) is to help individuals, communities and businesses fulfil their potential and to grow by giving access to learning and skills development.
-The service works to offer a consistent and high quality experience for people wherever they engage with us and to work with partners to ensure we reach those furthest from learning.
-The teams within the service can offer careers advice and guidance, assessment, initial and advanced skills learning and a range of support for skills development and routes into employment
+Adult Learning and Skills helps individuals, communities and businesses fulfill their potential and grow, by giving them access to learning and skills development.
+The service works to offer a consistent and high quality experience for people wherever they engage with us, and to work with partners to ensure we reach those furthest from learning.
+The teams within the service can offer careers advice and guidance and a range of support for skills development and routes into employment.

 Cambridgeshire County Council Priorities